 Travel Tip 1) Cinque Terre is Actually 5 Villages and a National Park

 You won’t find trains going to Cinque Terre or hotels in Cinque Terre.
 That’s because while the area is known as Cinque Terre, meaning Five Lands, they are five separate villages.
 From north to south they are Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
 More on each village to follow.
 But the essential Travel Tip for Cinque Terre here is don’t bother renting a car.
 Take public transportation instead.

-2) Cinque Terre is Hilly.
+Travel Tip 2) Cinque Terre is Hilly.
 Really Hilly

 You need to be aware of this, especially if you have mobility issues or are travelling with a heavy stroller.
-Every visit I’ve seen many a weary traveller sweating as they lug their luggage up stair by stair cursing under their breath saying I wish I would have known how many f$%*ing stairs there were and I would have packed lighter.
+Every visit I’ve seen weary travellers sweating as they lug their luggage up stair by stair cursing under their breath saying I wish I would have known how many f$%*ing stairs there were and I would have packed lighter.
 Don’t say that I didn’t warn you.

 The flattest village is Monterosso, the most northern of the villages.
 Staying in Monterosso is a good option if you have mobility issues or heavy luggage.

-3) Don’t Travel to Cinque Terre In Summer
+Travel Tip 3) Don’t Travel to Cinque Terre In Summer

 Cinque Terre has approximately 4000 residents but receives well over 2 million visitors a year.
-There’s been talk about capping the number of visitors, especially day trippers from cruise ships.
+There’s been talk about capping the number of visitors, especially day-trippers from cruise ships.
 The majority of these visits occur during the summer months.
 As a result, accommodation is expensive and difficult to find, and it’s crowded.

 It’s also really hot.
 And air conditioning in most places, if found at all (my last room didn’t even have a fan) could be called AC Light.